 Essential thrombocythaemia (ET) refers to an acquired myeloproliferative neoplastic state characterised by an expansion of the megakaryocytic lineage, leading to an isolated elevation of platelets.
 It falls under the group of myeloproliferative disorders.
 It increases the risk of both thrombosis...

-Extramedullary haematopoiesis (EMH) is a response to erythropoiesis failure in bone marrow.
-EMH occurs in haemoglobinopathies, myeloproliferative disorders, or bone marrow infiltration.
-EMH occurs most often in the spleen and liver and occasionally in the lymph nodes.
-Less common organs include ...
+Extramedullary haematopoiesis is a response to erythropoiesis failure in bone marrow.
+Extramedullary haematopoiesis occurs in haemoglobinopathies, myeloproliferative disorders, or bone marrow infiltration.
+It occurs most often in the spleen and liver and occasionally in the lymph nodes.
+Less co...

 Extramedullary plasmacytoma (EMP) is an uncommon plasma cell tumour that is composed of monoclonal plasma cells arranged in clusters or sheets.
 The rate of progression to multiple myeloma (MM) varies from 10% to 30%.